jeremiasbots/esbuild-tsc/README.md

 }
 ```

-To use the tool type `esbuild-tsc tar` (do all the alias steps first, the binaries for each architecture and system are in the bin/ folder), see the example of test/
+To use the tool type `esbuild-tsc tar` (do all the alias steps first, the binaries for each architecture and system are in the bin/ folder), see the example of cmd/test

+To create an example project use `esbuild-tsc create <name>`

 Created by jeremiasbots/devep